acahir/CustomStaticTableHeadersDemo/README.md

 ### Dynamic Tables

 Most of what this demo does can also be accomplished using dynamic tables and prototyle cells.
 This allows a great deal of flexibility, but it also requires a data source setup, and sometimes a static table is a better choice for straightforward needs.
 A good demo of this can be found at https://www.youtube.com/watch?v=6CX2kJExI_M.

+## Implementation Details

+### Adding Buttons to Static Headers

+The biggest challenges was working around the fact that static header cells can be reused by the TableView.
+So if one is modified, for example by adding a button, then when it is reused a second button could be added.
+This is only a problem if the TableView is large enough to scrolll off screen, but should be guarded against as the results can be tough to track down.

+If multiple buttons are added to a header, some mechanism to identify each button is needed.
+The UIButton.tag is one option, but in the demo that field is used to identify which section to act on.
+Instead, the UIButton.currentTitle is used to differentiate between them.
+Another option would be to use the tag string to include two pieces of information.

+### Show/Hide Rows

+Once a button is added to the header, this implemntation is fairly straight forward.
+The current display status of each section is stored in a array of bools, which feels like a quick and dirty solution to me, but works.

 ## Limitations & Next Steps